 Bakuchi (Psoralia corylifolia): Ayurvedic practitioner may advise you to use Bakuchi to prevent the complications of uveitis linked to infections.
 It may also reduce pain in the eyes by acting as a natural analgesic agent.

 Turmeric: Turmeric may help in treatment for uveitis symptoms by acting as an anti-inflammatory, anti-infective, and immunity-boosting agent.

 Uveitis treatment in Ayurveda involves the use of herbs and eye treatment called Akshi- Tarpan which may be helpful in the improvement in normal health and functions of the eyes .
 Ayurveda may also offers management for the autoimmune uveitis by recommending herbs that may regulate the functions and response of the immune cells.
 The treatment may be coupled with an ayurvedic diet, which includes the foods may that may prevent inflammation and infections.

-The use of ayurvedic medicine could also help to avoid the complications of uveitis linked to the faulty immune system.
-Ayurvedic practitioner can provide a holistic treatment for uveitis by improving your immunity as well as general health of eyes.
+The use of Ayurvedic medicine could also help to avoid the complications of uveitis linked to the faulty immune system.
+Ayurvedic practitioner aim to provide a holistic treatment for uveitis by improving your immunity as well as general health of eyes.

 PH- 0061 430 799 515